 — An AP shall use a transmit power less than or equal to the regulatory maximum transmit power level for the channel.
 The AP shall also meet any regulatory mitigation requirement.

-— A non-AP STA shall use a transmit power less than or equal to the local maximum transmit power level for the channel.
+— A non-AP STA shall use a transmit power less than or equal to the minimum of the local maximum transmit power level and regulatory client maximum transmit power for the channel.

 11.46.2.1 FILS Discovery frame transmission

+Instruction to Editor: Make changes as follows:

 Change the 3rd and 4th paragraph as follows: